minlp-toolbox/minlp-algorithms/README.md

-# Algorithms for solving mixed-integer nonlinear programs (MINLPs)
+# CAMINO: Collection of Algorithms for Mixed-Integer Nonlinear Optimization

-This software package provides a Python/CasADi-based implementation of several algorithms for solving MINLPs.
+This software package provides a Python/CasADi-based implementation of several algorithms for solving mixed-integer nonlinear programs (MINLPs).

 ## Installation and usage